ept/blog/src/unix-philosophy-draft.md

 <img src="/2015/08/unixphil-01.png" width="550" height="412">

+In particular, I'm going to argue that there are a lot of similarities between Unix pipes and Apache Kafka, and that this similarity enables good architectural styles for large-scale applications.
+But before we get into that, let me remind you of the foundations of the Unix philosophy.
 You've probably seen the power of Unix tools before -- but to get started, let me give you a concrete example that we can talk about.

 Say you have a web server that writes an entry to a log file every time it serves a request.
 For example, using the nginx default access log format, one line of the log might look like this: